fission-codes/fission-server/design/README.md

 Terri wants to register a function on Odd Functions.
 They go to the Fission CLI, and signs up for the service with their email, and registers the username `terri2023`.
 They're prompted to set up a Passkey (which will be their root DID).
 The Fission FaaS service then delegates 1000 credits to `did:key:zTerriPasskey`.

-### Aspirational BYODUOS Story

-Part of what we want to enable _in the long term_ is the ability to bring your own storage or DNS.
-For example, you may want to update DNS at a separate provider like Cloudflare.
-You'll also note that NNS slots in really nicely for lots of related use cases here 😉 This is more "future", but useful for context.

-Operationally, when someone sets up a Fission account, we automatically grant them storage and a subdomain.
-The server itself behaves as if it's in a closed world.
-The front end SDK can later evolve to plug in other providers, like Cloudflare for DNS if they need to update on chnage.
-However, with the magic of [DNSLink], the user can very easily map their Cloudflare DNS to their `fission.name` record.

-Carol wants to sign up for the Fission service, but is bringing her own DNS (Cloudflare) but wants to still use our storage (not that this could be the opposite where she brings her own storage).
-She goes through the normal server setup flow (literally nothing changes here).
-She navigates to her application, and makes a bunch of changes to the data on her Volume.
-The SDK is configured with Cloudflare as the DNS provider via its plugin architecture, and after the ODD Volume returns successfully, the SDK sends a request to Cloudflare to update her DNSLink there.
-Cloudflare returns a 200.
-She loads her app on a second device, and all of her updated data is visible there.

 # Requirements